em1lyy/Music/README.md

 `$ make`
 5. Install the software (root permissions required!)
 `$ sudo make install`
 Good!
-The Software is now built into the Music executable!
+The Software is now built and executable!